NightShade256/NightShade256.github.io/README.md

 # Endless' Blog

-This a personal blog with articles on technical stuff.
+This is my personal blog with articles on technical stuff.
 I hope you enjoy your time here.

 **Note: Everything hosted every is provided "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED.**